 One of the main areas of risk when it comes to CNC machining for ocean technology is the interface between humans and machines.
 Human error happens, but robust processes provide checks and solutions to stop errors before they are made.

-For example, machining complex shapes with a single set up is one way of reducing human error in machining, as it reduces human intervention.
+For example, machining complex shapes with a single setup is one way of reducing human error in machining, as it reduces human intervention.

 The trouble with 3- and 4-axis machining for subsea components

-3- or 4-axis machines can only access certain surfaces, and so components such as a marine technology housing or subsea enclosure will undergo multiple machining ops (operations) – and multiple human interactions.
+3- or 4-axis machines can only access certain surfaces, and so components such as a marine technology housing or underwater enclosure will undergo multiple machining ops (operations) – and multiple human interactions.
 Setting up multiple ops needs exacting precision from the machinist to ensure the component is in the correct position before cutting.
 This can be achieved through clever fixturing, but there are other ways.

-5-axis machining is the best match for ocean technology
+5-axis machining is the best match for marine technology components

 When dealing with exacting quality standards, even a micrometre can make a difference to an underwater housing being successfully water tight, or gradually starting to leak.